 NB.
 Log files older than 90 days will

 be automatically deleted to stop them growing exponentially.

-defensive anti-tamper features designed to prevent unauthorised
+various defensive anti-tamper features designed to prevent unauthorised

 disabling by more tech savvy children.
-This just means that whilst
+This just means that

-behavior and indeed a feature of the software.
+This is normal behavior and indeed a feature of the software.